Toronto Water: F. J. Horgan Water Treatment Plant

 The F. J. Horgan Water Treatment Plant is located in Scarborough in the West Hill neighbourhood on Lake Ontario.
 It is the newest of Toronto's water treatment plants, being opened in 1979.
 With a capacity of 800 ML/d, it provides water to customers in the east end and York Region.
 The plant produces approximately 20% of Toronto's drinking water.
 The plant is named after Frank J. Horgan, the Commissioner of Works for Metro Toronto from 1980 to 1989.

 In 2009, the plant was expanded by Alberici in a CA$184 million contract.
 The expansion included the construction of a new building with three ozone tanks, five filter boxes, and two backwash surge tanks.
 As of 2022, it remains the only plant in Toronto that uses ozone as the primary disinfectant to control pathogens, seasonal taste, and odour.
 The plant features a green roof and a 10-megawatt standby power plant to meet demand in the event of a power outage.

 R. L. Clark Water Treatment Plant

 The R. L. Clark Water Treatment Plant is located in Etobicoke in New Toronto on Lake Ontario.
-The plant was on November 22, 1968.
+The plant was opened on November 22, 1968.
 It has a capacity of 615 ML/d and produces approximately 30% of Toronto's drinking water.
 The plant was originally called the Westerly Plant, but it was later named after Ross Leopold Clark, the Commissioner of Works for Metropolitan Toronto from 1956 to 1979.
 The plant replaced the New Toronto Filtration Plant, which was opened in 1915.